1 Samuel 31: Jabesh-gilead's tribute to Saul (31:11–13)

-The men of Jabesh-gilead, remembering Saul's action on their behalf (1 Samuel 11:1–13), came to take the bodies of Saul and his sons for cremation and burial, a more honorable treatment than that of the Philistines to the bodies of Saul and his sons.
+The men of Jabesh-Gilead (יָבֵשׁ גִּלְעָד), remembering Saul's action on their behalf (1 Samuel 11:1–13), came to take the bodies of Saul and his sons for cremation and burial, a more honorable treatment than that of the Philistines to the bodies of Saul and his sons.

 Verses 12–13

-^{12} All the valiant men arose, and went all night, and took the body of Saul and the bodies of his sons from the wall of Bethshan, and came to Jabesh, and burnt them there.
+^{12}All the valiant men arose, and went all night, and took the body of Saul and the bodies of his sons from the wall of Bethshan, and came to Jabesh, and burnt them there.

-^{13} And they took their bones, and buried them under a tree at Jabesh, and fasted seven days.
+^{13}And they took their bones, and buried them under a tree at Jabesh, and fasted seven days.